liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. impeachment
 1. it's just a media thing
 1. it’s only a matter of time before they find you
-1. it worth a shot
 1. I was wondering how I ended up here
 1. you would choose your own hours as long as the quota is met
 1. make it economically viable
 1. arrest the sixth person in connection with last weekend's deadly shooting
 1. escalate
-1. he simply bears up, does what he have to do
 1. facing death changes a person
 1. cloud my mind
 1. the supreme court has delayed a decision on the availability of the abortion drug